 He was unhurried as he walked toward the edge of the forest.
 Most of the village’s inhabitants were now busy with their daily activities, some working the fields around and others mounting donkeys and horses to go wherever they needed to.
 Wei Wuxian had left Little Apple in the shed beside the inn.
 Judging by the animal’s tenacious will to stay with him, he did not worry that he would flee.

 How odd.
 Wei Wuxian had never been very liked by animals before, nor had he ever liked them very much.

-He stood for a long time by the first trees of the forest once he had reached them.
+He stood for a long time by the first trees of the forest once he had reached it.
 He was completely alone now, too far away from the small houses for anyone to bother with him, but it did not explain the silence of the place.
 Like in Dafan mountain after the goddess’s first cry, it seemed all life had fled from the woods.
-Leaves fell into the wind without so much as a sound; he could hear no mice scurrying through the bushes, no deer or bears rustling the well-tread earth.
+Leaves fell into the wind without so much as a sound; he could hear no mice scurrying through the bushes, no deer or bears rustling the well-trodden earth.